 I cannot tell a lie, moving is annoying.
 The excitement of being in a new city especially when you get your first place to yourself is cool and all, but the process of getting everything together is a lot of work.
 You have to put a lot of consideration into each decision you make.
 You choose a city, you find a home and you gather all of your stuff, but now you have to unpack it and find somewhere to put it.
 We’ll talk about that later.

-My adventures in moving to a new city were great overall and it taught me alot.
+My adventures in moving to a new city were great overall and it taught me a lot.
 Some parts were annoying while others were extremely exciting.
 It’s a balancing act.
-Anyone out there considering moving to a new city?
+Is anyone out there considering moving to a new city?
 Is it your first time?
 Any tips?
 Share in the comments!